-You may have heard that marriage is supposed to be a 50-50 proposition.
+You may have heard that a marriage is supposed to be a 50-50 proposition.
 You go half-way, and your spouse goes half-way.
-But who determines the half-way point if you disagree?
-True love, by contrast, means giving without expecting anything in return-giving 100 percent-and going above and beyond what you think is "expected" of you.
+But who determines what constitutes the half-way point if the two of you disagree?
+True love, by contrast, means giving without expecting anything in return-giving 100 percent-and being willing to go above and beyond what you think is "expected" of you.